IT Leader Spotlight: Harvey Guindi, Health Network Laboratories, LP

 The High Availability, Inc. team has worked with a lot of incredibly talented IT professionals over the last 19 (almost 20!) years.
 To celebrate our customers and their achievements, we will be highlighting a CIO from our network each quarter!

-For our first CIO spotlight, we had the opportunity to sit down with Harvey Guindi, CIO of Health Network Laboratories, LP....
+For our first IT Leader Spotlight, we had the opportunity to sit down with Harvey Guindi, CIO of Health Network Laboratories, LP....

 Q: Where did you go to school?
 And what did you study?